Voultapher/Vool/README.md

 ```

 ###TestSuit.h
-Benchmarking tool using GNP to visualize its results.
+Benchmarking tool using GNP to visualize its results

 ```
 size_t size = 1000;